-While the evangelical church has always had its problems, the past six months has brought out the worst I’ve ever seen in Christians.
+While the evangelical church has always had its problems, the past six months has brought out the worst I’ve ever seen in this generation of Christians.
 I’m not talking about some fringe group either; it’s easy to dismiss groups like Westboro Baptist as an example of what Christianity is not.
-I’m talking about the mainstream evangelical church – relatives, friends, and people I’ve even grown up with – who were once a much needed example of Christianity to me – have severely disappointed me in the way they’ve conducted themselves, causing me to question if I ever truly understood what they believed for nearly 30 years I’ve been a Christian.
+I’m talking about the mainstream evangelical church – relatives, friends, and people I’ve even grown up with – who were once a much needed example of Christianity to me – have severely disappointed me in the way they’ve conducted themselves, causing me to question if I ever truly understood what they believed for the nearly 30 years I’ve been a Christian.

 In retrospect, this has been a long time coming.
 Is it any surprise that Christians now support racist leaders?
 The church has become the most segregated institution in the country.
 White Christians have spent generations basking in the privilege of not having to think or preach about things like racism and inequality, while black and brown Christians in churches down the road are haunted by it daily.
-The ability to simply believe away racism has been the darling sin of every white suburban Christian church since history was first tormented to create a white Jesus.
+The ability to remain blissfully ignorant of racism has been the darling sin of every white suburban Christian church since history was first tormented to create a white Jesus.
 And is it any surprise that Christians have become so extreme anti-science, even in the broad daylight of infectious disease killing people they sit next to in church?
 The relationship between the church and science has been a contentious one for centuries, yet even seventh century Old Testament Jews had more modern medical sense about social distancing and face coverings than Christians do today (see Leviticus 13:45).
 The church’s inability to grasp their own God as chief architect with any tools other than magic has caused otherwise intelligent people to become modern society’s imbeciles.

 How on Earth are Christians not terrified of standing before God one day to give an account for this behavior?
 We are called to be innocent of evil, not to align ourselves with it.
-How is it possible that Christians can support the gross immorality of those we elect to govern us, or to support fringe people or groups, when it has so clearly borne the fruit of the violence, hatred, and death we see every day now?
-This is not the church I know, and certainly not any kind of church I want to be a part of.
+How is it possible that Christians can support the gross immorality of those we elect to govern us, or to support fringe people and groups, when it has so clearly borne the fruit of the violence, hatred, and death we see every day now?
+This is not the church I know, and certainly not any kind of church Jesus would want to be a part of.

-As a Christian, this grieves me in a way I cannot describe, because I know that this doesn’t remotely resemble the God that I worship, study, and aspire to be more like.
-But why should I be the one to abandon my faith, when it looks like most of the church has already done that?
+As a Christian, this grieves me in a way I cannot describe, because I know that this doesn’t resemble the God that I worship, study, and aspire to be more like.
+But why should I be the one to abandon my faith?
+Most of the church seems to have already done that.
 I’ve seen God work in my life in far too many obvious and clear ways for me to ever abandon my faith or deny God’s existence.
-The church is the one that has failed both God and man, and in her hypocrisy has destroyed her witness.
-Whatever false religion the evangelical church has taken hold to lately, it in no way represents Christianity anymore.
-This strange spell the church is under is not the influence of the man Jesus Christ, but of … something else.
-My faith in Christ is unshaken.
-My faith in the church and in other Christians, however, is in ruins.
+The church has completely thrown their reputation out the window for this generation, in exchange for the kind of influence and power that Jesus would yawn at.
+No, it’s not my faith that’s been abandoned here.